jpsim/LetterpressPlayer/README.md

 # Usage

 Take a screenshot of a Letterpress game then launch this app immediately.
-Wait a few seconds and you'll see the 100 top scoring words possible.
+Wait a few seconds and you'll see all possible words, ordered by score.

 # Goals